-17.Education including Primary and Secondary Schools 18.Technical Training and Vocational; Education Monitor the works of the works committee and education committee.
-Maintain and supervise pre- primary education and primary education.
-Implement book bank system.
-Implement Mid-Day Meal scheme.
-Construct primary school building.
-Promote Secondary Education.
-1. Promote vocational for rural artisan Encourage and assist rural Vocational training centres Propose new vocational courses to be introduced in Vocational education With the help of Grama Sabha, Village Panchayat will monitor enrolment and dropout rates.
-Hold monthly meetings with parents for the improvement of Education.
-Promote public awareness and participation in Primary Education.
-Promote social education through youth clubs and Mahila Manadals.
-Education committee will monitor the MDM scheme and sent a report to District Panchayat.
-Education committe will appraise performance of teachers on the basis of pass percentage of students.
-Submit report to ADE who will account for such assessment in the ACR of the concerned teachers.
-Works committee to supervise construction of schools.
-Distribute and monitor Book Bank Scheme of the District Panchayat.
-Identify suitable vocational courses for the local population 19.
-Adult and Non- Formal Education.
-Project formulation for promotion of adult literacy.
-Promote and implement adult literacy programme.
+17.Education 1.
+Monitor the works of the 1.
+With the help of Grama Sabha, Village

+including Primary works committee and Panchayat will monitor enrolment and

+and Secondary education committee. dropout rates.

+Schools 2.
+Maintain and supervise pre- 2.
+Hold monthly meetings with parents

+primary education and primary for the improvement of Education.

+education.
+3. Promote public awareness and

+3. Implement book bank system. participation in Primary Education.

+4. Implement Mid-Day Meal 4.
+Promote social education through

+scheme. youth clubs and Mahila Manadals.

+5. Construct primary school 5.
+Education committee will monitor the

+building.
+MDM scheme and sent a report to

+6. Promote Secondary Education.
+District Panchayat.

+6. Education committe will appraise

+performance of teachers on the basis of

+pass percentage of students.

+7. Submit report to ADE who will

+account for such assessment in the

+ACR of the concerned teachers.

+8. Works committee to supervise

+construction of schools.

+9. Distribute and monitor Book Bank

+Scheme of the District Panchayat.

+18. Technical 1.
+Promote vocational for rural 1.
+Identify suitable vocational courses for

+Training and artisan the local population

+Vocational; Encourage and assist rural the local population

+Education Vocational training centres

+Luncunon 3.
+Propose new vocational

+courses to be introduced in

+Vocational education

+v ocational cudeation

+19. Adult and Non- 1.
+Project formulation for 1.
+Promote and implement adult literacy

+Formal Education. promotion of adult literacy. programme.

 20. Libraries.
-1. Assist Village Panchayats in establishing Village libraries Maintain mobile Village libraries Establish and maintain Village libraries and reading rooms.
-21.Cultural Activities Promote folk Culture by organizing Cultural Programmes.
-Promote Social and Cultural activities in the District Promote local handicrafts.
-Promote Social and Cultural activities in the Villages.
-22. Markets and Fairs.
-Identify locations for development of infrastructure for marketing rural products.
-Arrange, maintain and regulate fairs (including cattle fairs and weekly markets) and festivals in villages.
-Set up Panchayat markets.
+8 5 1.
+Maintain mobile Village libraries

+establishing Village libraries 2.
+Establish and maintain Village libraries

+21 C. H and reading rooms.

+21.Cultural Activities 1.
+Promote folk Culture by 1.
+Promote local handicrafts.

+organizing Cultural 2.
+Promote Social and Cultural activities

+Programmes. in the Villages.

+2. Promote Social and Cultural

+activities in the District

+22. Markets and 1.
+Identify locations for 1.
+Arrange, maintain and regulate fairs

+Fairs. development of infrastructure (including cattle fairs and weekly

+for marketing rural products. markets) and festivals in villages.

+2. Set up Panchayat markets.

+· ·